eosnetworkfoundation/eosio.yield-contracts/contracts/oracle.yield/README.md

 ## ACTION `statuslog`

-> When oracle status is modified
+> Generates a log when oracle status is modified.

 - **authority**: `get_self()`